Learning under Quantization for High-Dimensional Linear Regression: Introduction

-where $\gamma>0$ is a constant stepsize, $N$ is the number of sample batches observed, the master weights be initialized at $\mathbf{w}_0$, and $\mathcal{Q}_d, \mathcal{Q}_l, \mathcal{Q}_p, \mathcal{Q}_a, \mathcal{Q}_o$ are independent general quantization operations for data features, labels, model parameters, activations and output gradients respectively.
+where $\gamma>0$ is a constant stepsize, $N$ is the number of sample batches observed, the master weights is initialized at $\mathbf{w}_0$, and $\mathcal{Q}_d, \mathcal{Q}_l, \mathcal{Q}_p, \mathcal{Q}_a, \mathcal{Q}_o$ are independent general quantization operations for data feature, label, model parameter, activation and output gradient respectively.
 Notably, for theoretical simplicity, we assume all matrix operations (e.g., addition and multiplication) are computed in full precision, with quantization applied subsequently to obtain low-precision values.
-Then, we consider the iterate average as the algorithm output, i.e., $\overline{\mathbf{w}}_N:=\frac{1}{N}\sum_{t=0}^{N-1}\mathbf{w}_t$.
+Then, we consider the average iterate as the algorithm output, i.e., $\overline{\mathbf{w}}_N:=\frac{1}{N}\sum_{t=0}^{N-1}\mathbf{w}_t$.
+Without loss of generality, we assume the initial parameter is $\mathbf{w}_0=0$.

 The goal of this work is to characterize the learning performance of the quantized SGD via evaluating the population risk $L(\overline{\mathbf{w}}_N)$, and more importantly, its relationship with the quantization error.
 Let $\mathbf w^*=\arg\min L(\mathbf w)$, we define the following excess risk as a surrogate of the population risk: